electrumpayments/billpay-test-server/README.md

 An errorType of `FORMAT_ERROR` is returned followed by an explanation of the format errors as follows:

-* The "messageProperty" attribute containing the element in which the error occurs
+* The `messageProperty` attribute containing the element in which the error occurs
-* The "field"  attribute containing the field that has been formatted incorrectly
+* The `field` attribute containing the field that has been formatted incorrectly
-* The "error" field contains information on what violation has occurred
+* The `error` field contains information on what violation has occurred
-* The "invalidValue" field contains the incorrectly formatted value that was used
+* The `invalidValue` field contains the incorrectly formatted value that was used

 ### Customer Accounts
 Forty-five mock customer accounts are loaded and are available for the testing of payment flows.
 For a example changes to an accounts balance via a PaymentRequest and PaymentConfirmation will remain unless a RefundRequest and RefundConfirmation are made for said PaymentRequest.
 Details about all test accounts can be seen using `/test/allAccounts`.

 New BillPayment accounts can be added via `/test/addAccount` with JSON similar to the following: